isaacambi/chat-app-react-nodejs/README.md

 ```

 change directory back the working directory (chat-app-react-nodejs) to create a docker-compose file.
-docker-compose is used to build and run multiple containers at once.
+docker-compose is used to build and run multiple containers at once

 ```
 vi docker-compose.yml